Get

 If you’re a new cat owner, the feeding directions will tell you how best to feed your cat the particular food.
 It’ll also include information on how to go about changing from one brand to another.

 Remember that these are guidelines rather than actual rules.
 You should adjust your cat’s meals depending on their activity levels and whether you mix kibble with wet food.
-If you’re still unsure, especially if your cat has a new diet plan, double-check with your vet.
+If you’re still unsure, especially if your cat has a new diet plan, double-check with a vet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Nutritional Adequacy Statement